KaweewatN/DES484_Backdoor/docs/FULL_IMPLEMENTATION_GUIDE.md

 - `mss` - For fast screen capture in recordings
 - `imageio` - For video file creation
 - `imageio-ffmpeg` - For ffmpeg codec support
+- `pyperclip` - For clipboard monitoring and manipulation

 **Note:** If you're building executables, the `build_executable.py` script will automatically install these requirements for you.